 How to select Best Tennis shoes for Supinated Feet?

 Hallow feet require more cushioning and support than others.
-Those Shoes have extra durable sole rather soft midsole, that has more shock absorption ability, and highly flexible is best for these feet.
+Those Shoes have extra durable sole rather soft midsole, that has more shock absorption ability, and is highly flexible is best for these feet.

 What is Your Playing Style?

 Normally there are two types of player or playing style.
 Both category players move differently and need separate shoes.
 Usually, players are

 Serve and Volley:

 The first type of player charges the net frequently and rubs back foot during the serve(service).